 The objective of the laser control is to save laser energy by turning the lasers off whenever the bus (i.e., data channel) is idle.
 When the laser is off, the messages have to wait for the laser to turn on before transmission.
-EcoLaser capitalizes on recent advancements in Gebased lasers [12,14], which enable DWDM-compatible on-chip laser sources that can be turned on within 1 ns, during which period the laser consumes the same power as when it is lasing.
+The Ge-based laser [14] assumed in this work turns on in 1 ns, during which period it consumes the same power as when it is lasing.
 The laser control schemes we propose aim to maximize energy savings while minimizing the laser turn-on delay overhead.